grpc/grpc-java-api-checker/README.md

 [![Build Status](https://travis-ci.org/grpc/grpc-java-api-checker.svg?branch=master)](https://travis-ci.org/grpc/grpc-java-api-checker)

-An Error Prone plugin that checks for usages of grpc-java APIs that are annotated with `@ExperimentalApi` or `@Internal` annotation.
+An Error Prone plugin that checks for usages of grpc-java APIs that are annotated with `@ExperimentalApi` or `@Internal`.

-**NOTE: Currently grpc-java-api-checker does not work.
-But you can use this with HEAD of grpc-java.
-This problem will be fixed by grpc-java `1.10.0`.**
+**NOTE: grpc-java-api-checker works with grpc-java version 1.10.0 or greater.**

 The error examples: